b0o/surfingkeys-conf/README.tmpl.md

 3. __*(Optional)* Private API Key Configuration__

-	Some Search Engine Auto-Completions require private API keys for access.
+	Some search suggestion engines require private API keys for access.
 These keys are defined in `conf.priv.js`, which is not itself included in this repository.
 	An example configuration containing instructions on how to generate each API key can be found in [conf.priv.example.js](./conf.priv.example.js).